jrzen6972/Metro-API-Data-Visualization/README.md

 1. **Images of Prototype**

 Basic Interface

 ![Basic Interface](https://i.imgur.com/ROLmIH0.png)

 Drop-down menu

 ![Drop-down menu](https://i.imgur.com/FKDDKpz.png)

-Interactivity of interface
+Interactivity of interface †

 ![Interactivity of interface](https://i.imgur.com/Fy9WOkT.gif)

-Mobile Compatability
+Mobile Compatability ‡

 ![Mobile](https://i.imgur.com/CA98VTb.png)

-*Note: there is an issue with Microsoft Game Bar screen recording, where drop-down menus are made invisible in the final recording.*
+† There is an issue with Microsoft Game Bar screen recording, where drop-down menus are made invisible in the final recording.

+‡ Colors based on the WMATA Line color.

 2.  **Modifications to proposed implementation approach**: *Any modifications to your proposed implementation approach.
 What libraries have you been using?
 Has your implementation approach changed significantly?
 If so, why?*\